-Krystal Allen is the K-8 Principal, Founder & CEO of K. Allen Consulting™, and an Internship Coach of Columbia University's Summer Principals Academy (SPA).
-As a Consultant, she currently supports K-12 superintendents, charter school CEOs, and non-profit Executive Directors by designing and leading professional development for teachers and leaders.
-Her work includes impacting both traditional and charter school communities within the states of Illinois, Tennessee, Georgia, Louisiana, Texas, Oklahoma, Kansas, and the District of Columbia.
+Krystal Allen is the Founder of K. Allen Consulting™, an Internship Coach of Columbia University's Summer Principals Academy (SPA), and a former Pre-K to 8th grade Principal.
+As a Consultant, she currently supports K-12 superintendents, charter school CEOs, and non-profit Executive Directors in a multitude of states by designing and leading professional development for teachers and leaders and providing executive coaching.

-Krystal joined Teach for America in Louisiana after Hurricane Katrina, then continued as a Founding Program Director for Teach for America – Alabama and later as the Founding Assistant Principal of KIPP, where she led the school to rank as the highest-performing 1st grade team (i.e. students and teachers) in Mathematics within all KIPP schools nationwide.
-She has been a guest of the White House under President Obama's administration in attendance of ESSA Policy Briefings, shadowed and featured by Yahoo News, The Hechinger Report, and The Christian Science Monitor, and highlighted within Essence Magazine.
-Krystal is a 2014 Deloitte Principal Fellow, and the 2016 Teach for America-Greater New Orleans Catalyst Award winner on behalf of her leadership and activism with youth & families.
-Krystal is also a recipient of the 2016 Urban League of Louisiana ULEAD Activist Award.
-She also led revolutionary social justice initiatives for children, inclusive of fundraising and taking students to Ferguson, MO to meet and learn from Michael Brown Sr., father or the slain teen Michael Brown and to Selma, AL to meet Congressman John Lewis and visit monumental sites of the 1960s Civil Rights Movement.
+Krystal began her career teaching elementary school in Louisiana & Alabama, serving as a Founding Program Director for Teach for America–Alabama, the Founding Assistant Principal of KIPP Believe Primary, and then Principal of Sylvanie Williams, a Pre-K to 8th grade school in New Orleans, Louisiana.
+Krystal's work in school culture, social justice, and experiential learning has led her to be a guest of the White House under President Obama's administration in attendance of ESSA Policy Briefings, shadowed and featured by Yahoo News, The Hechinger Report, and The Christian Science Monitor; and highlighted within Education Weekly.
+Krystal is a 2014 Deloitte Principal Fellow, the 2016 Teach for America-Greater New Orleans Catalyst Award winner on behalf of her leadership and activism with youth & families, and recipient of the 2016 Urban League of Louisiana ULEAD Activist Award.
+Her social justice initiatives for children includes fundraising and taking students to Ferguson, MO to meet and learn from Michael Brown Sr., father or the slain teen Michael Brown, and community leaders, and to Selma, AL to meet Congressman John Lewis and visit monumental sites of the 1960s Civil Rights Movement.

 As a first generation college graduate, Krystal earned her Bachelor of Art in Sociology & African-American Studies from the University of Notre Dame, and her Master of Education in Educational Leadership from National Louis University (Chicago, IL).